seoyeonch/Computational/01_Electronic_Structure_DFT/WSe2_monolayer_2H_vs_1T/README.md

 - The underestimation of the band gap is attributed to the known limitations of the PBE functional.
 - Future work includes HSE06 calculations and spin–orbit coupling (SOC) effects.

-## Directory Structure

-WSe2_Monolayer/
-├── input/ # VASP input files
-├── scripts/ # Automation and post-processing scripts ├── results/ # Raw calculation outputs
-└── figures/ # Plots and visualizations

 ## How to Reproduce

-1. Prepare input files in input/
+1. Prepare input files in calc/
 2. Run ENCUT convergence tests
 3. Run k-point convergence tests
 4. Run SCF calculation